✦ Updated for the 2026 ATAR cycle

 Your Aggregate is Converted to an ATAR

 Your aggregate is ranked against all other students in your state (and calibrated nationally).
 This determines your percentile position — your ATAR.
-The conversion uses statistical tables that are recalculated fresh each year based on the actual cohort.
+The conversion uses statistical tables that are recalculated fresh every single year based on the actual cohort sitting that year.

 6